NCBI-Hackathons/VirusDiscoveryProject/DarkMatter2/README.md

   - 1) check potential annotations (are we using the correct genetic codes for translation?
 Do starts and stops jive?)
   - 2) prioritize Dark Matter for characterization in the future (pull sample metadata, screen SRA for it, etc.)

   We have "validated" the All x All tblastx on a select dataset that identified non-Dark Matter from multiple datasets.
 Basically it found all the human gut/feces metagenomes.
 Though this was not performed on Dark Matter, it was tblastx based and so could see pretty distant stuff in this space.
+This would be rad to work with the machine learning team on.

   ### Rule-out trivial reasons for Dark Matter